Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from research_.

 __Description__: Chart changes must be easy to follow.
-If a chart’s data change is meaningful, it must employ animations for object constancy (no faster than 200ms or longer than 2s).
+If a chart’s data change is meaningful, it must employ animations for object constancy (no faster than 250ms or longer than 2s).
 Changes to state must be announced to screen reader users.

 __Cited research__: [https://doi.org/10.1007/978-1-4842-1928-7_2](https://doi.org/10.1007/978-1-4842-1928-7_2)

 <details><summary><i>Notes (select to expand)</i></summary><p>Object constancy, as Bostock refers to it, is likely understudied in visualization research and certainly hasn't been interrogated from an accessibility perspective.
-Much more work needs to be done here.</p></details>
+Much more work needs to be done here.
+We synthesized three different sources to get our range between 250ms and 2seconds: WCAG guidance says a [limit of 5 seconds for animations without controls](https://www.w3.org/WAI/WCAG21/Understanding/pause-stop-hide.html#intent), we found that 2 seconds was a more appropriate limit in our own industry user studies for the domain of visualization, and [250ms minimal limit](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4591021/) is from a meta-study on visual fixation duration in older adults.</p></details>

 <br>